 After becoming very acquainted with Zaanse Schans and what it may have been like to live here in the 18th and 19th centuries, we took the scenic route to our next eagerly anticipated destination!
 This included a fun stop on a long land bridge to take in the vast views.

+Next up on our list of day trips from Amsterdam is the beautiful Giethoorn.
 After a little less than two hours of driving, we were ready to stretch our legs again and Giethoorn was the perfect place.
 Known as the town with no roads, this beautiful place has been made famous for its beautiful way of life – getting everywhere by foot or boat.

 Since there were still a decent amount of people in boat rentals or tours, we decided to opt for exploring by foot.
 We could pretty much see as much as anyone on a boat, without having to worry quite as much about a distracted tourist running into us.